miwa-maroon/AIBlobTrackingTD/README.md

 4. convert onnx
 5. run onnx in touchdesigner

+or

+1. collect lidar points and blob track chop data
+2. train with 2 data above by (tensorflow or pytorch)
+3. convert onnx
+4. run onnx in touchdesigner

 # Methods
 ### training to make AI model
 - data clustering(x, y)